MysticTempest/REFI_Textures/README.md

 A 16px texture pack.
 These textures were created from scratch in an attempt to recapture the aesthetic of Minecraft, while improving upon visibility.
-This version is fully usable in Minetest Game, MineClone2 up to v0.80, and more.
+This version is fully usable in Minetest Game, Mineclonia, MineClone2 up to v0.80, and more.

 <br/>

 **Project Status:** Active - Further updates are in development.
 <br/>

--- Forks of MCL2; may be partially supported.

 ------------------------------

-The 'textures' sub-folder now holds the supported textures for Minetest Game, and MineClone2
+The 'textures' sub-folder now holds the supported textures for Minetest Game, MineClone2, and Mineclonia